Remzi1993/jquery-manager/readme.txt

 Manage jQuery and jQuery Migrate on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
 The ultimate jQuery debugging tool for WordPress

 == Description ==
-Manage [jQuery](https://jquery.com) and [jQuery Migrate](http://jquery.com/download/#jquery-migrate-plugin) on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
+Manage [jQuery](https://jquery.com) and [jQuery Migrate](https://jquery.com/download/#jquery-migrate-plugin) on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
 Use this as a debugging tool for your jQuery code.

-By default jQuery Migrate will be loaded at the end of the body tag and with defer, also an uncompressed development build is being used with logging active, so that developers are able to identify deprecated code.
+By default jQuery Migrate uses an uncompressed development build with logging active, so that developers are able to identify deprecated code.

 **No** modification to the WordPress installation is made, therefore deactivation and/or uninstallation of this plugin returns your site to it`s original state.